microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 1. In the Application ID URI, set your custom domain here. i.e. `api://api.contoso.com`.

 ## Using the default domain
-If you do not wish to set up a custom domain, you can leverage the one included in the F1 service plan, remove the `apiHostname` parameter file to use the default `<solutionAbbreviation>-<resourceGroupClassification>-<solutionAbbreviation>-webapi.azurewebsites.net`, for example
+If you do not wish to set up a custom domain, you can leverage the one included in the F1 service plan, remove the `apiHostname` parameter file to use the default `<solutionAbbreviation>-compute-<solutionAbbreviation>-webapi.azurewebsites.net`